Test-Time Adaptation for LLM Agents via Environment Interaction: Experiments

 \subsection{Results and Analysis}

-\paragraph{Both Adaptation Strategies Consistently Improve Performance} As shown in~\cref{tab:main}, both online adaptation (PA) and dynamics grounding (NPA) improves performance across models and tasks.
-NPA yields substantial improvements for \texttt{GPT4.1}, which is better able to leverage the provided dynamics due to its superior instruction-following abilities.
-It is also evident in~\cref{tab:main} that our \texttt{GPT4o-mini} surpasses WMA that uses a learned world model by a large margin.
+\paragraph{Both Adaptation Strategies Consistently Improve Performance} As shown in~\cref{tab:main}, both \parametricmethodname{} (\parametricmethodnameshort) and \nonparametricmethodname{} (\nonparametricmethodnameshort) improve performance across models and tasks. \nonparametricmethodname{} yields substantial improvements for \texttt{GPT-4.1}, which is better able to leverage the provided dynamics due to its superior instruction-following abilities.
+It is also evident in~\cref{tab:main} that our \texttt{GPT-4o mini} surpasses WMA that uses a learned world model by a large margin.
 For \texttt{Qwen2.5-14B-Instruct}, both methods provide gains, highlighting the general applicability of test-time adaptation.
-The improvements of non-parametric test-time adaptation is especially significant when using a model with stronger instruction-following ability (i.e., \texttt{GPT4.1} and \texttt{GPT4o-mini}).
-We hypothesize this is due to stronger instruction-following abilities of stronger models.
+The improvements of \nonparametricmethodname{} are especially significant for models with stronger instruction-following abilities (e.g., GPT-4.1), likely because they can better leverage the provided dynamics context.

 \paragraph{Both Adaptation Strategies are computationally efficient}